sem4-fullstackjs/Period-2/README.md

 You can read the diagram description in the re below.

 ref: [Node.js Architecture - Single Threaded Event Loop](https://www.journaldev.com/7462/node-js-architecture-single-threaded-event-loop)
-### Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems:
+## Explain briefly how to deploy a Node/Express application including how to solve the following deployment problems:

-#### a) Ensure that you Node-process restarts after a (potential) exception that closed the application
+### Ensure that you Node-process restarts after a (potential) exception that closed the application

-#### b) Ensure that you Node-process restarts after a server (Ubuntu) restart
+### Ensure that you Node-process restarts after a server (Ubuntu) restart

-#### c) Ensure that you can take advantage of a multi-core system
+### Ensure that you can take advantage of a multi-core system

-#### d) Ensure that you can run “many” node-applications on a single droplet on the same port (80
+### Ensure that you can run “many” node-applications on a single droplet on the same port (80

-### Explain the difference between “Debug outputs” and application logging.
+## Explain the difference between “Debug outputs” and application logging.
 What’s wrong with console.log(..) statements in our backend-code.

-### Demonstrate a system using application logging and *coloured* debug statements.
+## Demonstrate a system using application logging and *coloured* debug statements.

-### Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript + relevant packages
+## Explain, using relevant examples, concepts related to testing a REST-API using Node/JavaScript + relevant packages

-### Explain, using relevant examples, the Express concept - Middleware.
+## Explain, using relevant examples, the Express concept - Middleware.

-### Explain, using relevant examples, how to implement sessions and the legal implications of doing this.
+## Explain, using relevant examples, how to implement sessions and the legal implications of doing this.

-### Compare the express strategy toward (server side) templating with the one you used with Java on second semester.
+## Compare the express strategy toward (server side) templating with the one you used with Java on second semester.

-### Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..).
+## Demonstrate a simple Server Side Rendering example using a technology of your own choice (pug, EJS, ..).

-### Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.
+## Explain, using relevant examples, your strategy for implementing a REST-API with Node/Express and show how you can "test" all the four CRUD operations programmatically using, for example, the Request package.

-### Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code.
+## Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code.

-### Explain, using relevant examples, different ways to mock out databases, HTTP-request etc.
+## Explain, using relevant examples, different ways to mock out databases, HTTP-request etc.

-### Explain, preferably using an example, how you have deployed your node/Express applications, and which of the Express Production best practices you have followed.
+## Explain, preferably using an example, how you have deployed your node/Express applications, and which of the Express Production best practices you have followed.

-## NoSQL, MongoDB and Mongoose
+# NoSQL, MongoDB and Mongoose

-### Explain, generally, what is meant by a NoSQL database.
+## Explain, generally, what is meant by a NoSQL database.

-### Explain Pros & Cons in using a NoSQL database like MongoDB as your data store, compared to a traditional Relational SQL Database like MySQL.
+## Explain Pros & Cons in using a NoSQL database like MongoDB as your data store, compared to a traditional Relational SQL Database like MySQL.

-### Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB
+## Explain reasons to add a layer like Mongoose, on top on of a schema-less database like MongoDB

-### Demonstrate, using a REST-API you have designed, how to perform all CRUD operations on a MongoDB
+## Demonstrate, using a REST-API you have designed, how to perform all CRUD operations on a MongoDB

-### Explain the benefits of using Mongoose, and demonstrate, using your own code, an example involving all CRUD operations
+## Explain the benefits of using Mongoose, and demonstrate, using your own code, an example involving all CRUD operations

-### Explain the “6 Rules of Thumb: Your Guide Through the Rainbow” as to how and when you would use normalization vs. denormalization.
+## Explain the “6 Rules of Thumb: Your Guide Through the Rainbow” as to how and when you would use normalization vs. denormalization.

-### Demonstrate, using your own code-samples, decisions you have made regarding → normalization vs denormalization
+## Demonstrate, using your own code-samples, decisions you have made regarding → normalization vs denormalization

-### Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database)
+## Explain, using a relevant example, a full JavaScript backend including relevant test cases to test the REST-API (not on the production database)

-### __***These two topics will be introduced in period-3***__
+## __***These two topics will be introduced in period-3***__
 - Explain about indexes in MongoDB, how to create them, and demonstrate how you have used them.
 - Explain, using your own code examples, how you have used some of MongoDB's "special" indexes like TTL and 2dsphere